Get Involved on Campus

 Juris Doctor/Master of Laws in International and Comparative Law (J.D./LL.M.)

-Cornell Law School offers a J.D./LL.M. program in international and comparative law that can be earned in three years of study (including one summer at Cornell's Summer Institute of International and Comparative Law in Paris.
+Cornell Law School offers a J.D./LL.M. program in international and comparative law that can be earned in three years of study (including one summer at the Cornell-Paris I Summer Institute).

 The program is intended for students who seek an even greater grounding in international and comparative law than that provided by the specialization degree in international legal affairs.